KeebCathedral/MiniKeeb/README.md

 ![layout](https://github.com/KeebCathedral/MiniKeeb/blob/main/photos/raise%20layer%20keymap.png)

-On top of this, activated by holding down the "layer lower" (blue) key, is a function/navigation/system layer where there are function keys, media keys (purple), and navigation cluster (orange), in addition to the PrintScreen/ScrLock/CapsLock keys.
+On top of this, activated by holding down the "layer lower" (blue) key, is a function/navigation/system layer where there are function keys, media keys (purple), and navigation cluster (yellow), in addition to the PrintScreen/ScrLock/CapsLock keys.

 ![layout](https://github.com/KeebCathedral/MiniKeeb/blob/main/photos/lower%20layer%20keymap.png)